 BackWPup creates a working log file, which can come in handy if the backup fails – it will display the reason for failure.
 If the backup is taking forever, there is likely a problem and you can abort the job.

 Pro Tip: It’s a good idea to run a manual backup before you schedule automatic ones.
-This way, you can be sure that the backup jobs are free of problems.
+This way, you can be sure that the backup jobs are working properly.

 After you choose your backup frequency, you can then select which items you want to backup.